All the Questions Answered: Innovation Academy

 I don’t remember exactly when or how I figured out what this Innovation Academy was, but at some point, I realized this meant something different than the usual acceptance.
-Yes, I did wonder if this meant I was not as great as all the other students.
-I attended a separate tour that was just for IA students, explaining what it was and welcoming you into it.
+Yes, I did wonder at the time if this meant I was not as great as all the other students.
+So I attended a separate tour that was just for IA students, had the academy explained to me, and was warmly welcomed aboard.

 - Can I still get football tickets?